WATER SKILLS

 Choose better water before filtering

 Filtering muddy water is harder on the filter and slower for everyone.
 If the only source is silty, let it settle in a dirty container first, then filter the clearer water from the top.
-A bandana or prefilter can keep big debris out, but it is not a treatment by itself.
+A bandana, paper towel, coffee filter, or cloth can keep big debris out, but prefiltering is not treatment by itself.

-Avoid collecting directly below campsites, livestock areas, heavy trail crossings, obvious feces, dead animals, fuel slicks, or stagnant pools.
+Avoid collecting directly below campsites, livestock areas, heavy trail crossings, obvious feces, dead animals, fuel slicks, floodwater, mine drainage, or stagnant pools with algae scum.
 Treatment helps with germs; it does not make every chemical or toxic source magically safe.

 Know filter versus purifier